One Pot Spaghetti And Meatballs

 Leave it for me in the comments below, and I promise to answer pronto!

-So there you have it: perfectly cooked pasta and meatballs that are delightfully saturated with tomato sauce and ready for the plate.
+So there you have it: perfectly cooked pasta and meatballs that are delightfully infused with tomato sauce.
+And one pot to clean!

 And of course we need dessert!
 How about some rum raisin oatmeal cookies?
 They are awesome cookie ice cream sandwiches if you pop a little ice cream in between two cookies.